How much can I earn in law?

 Quick links for this article

 There are many careers available in the field of law.
-This article explores the salaries you could earn as you begin your career and how they could grow as you progress.
+This article explores the salaries you could earn as you begin your career in different law jobs and how they could grow as you progress.

-According to a 2014 survey of graduate recruiters carried out by our graduate careers website targetjobs.co.uk, most big London firms undertaking commercial work offer salaries between £38,000 and £40,000 to first-year trainee solicitors.
-Salaries on qualification as a solicitor with these firms are between £58,000 and £65,000.
-Trainee salaries with large firms outside of London can reach the £25,000 mark and may rise to around £35,000 for newly qualified solicitors.
-If you progress to the role of partner, your salary could easily exceed £100,000 – with anything up to £1,000,000 being possible at large, international law firms.
+According to a 2019 survey of graduate recruiters carried out by our graduate careers website targetjobs.co.uk, most big London firms undertaking commercial work offer salaries between £40,000 and £45,000 to first-year trainee solicitors.
+Salaries on qualification as a solicitor with these firms are between £70,000 and £115,000.
+Trainee salaries with large firms outside of London typically range from around £20,000 and can reach the £35,000 mark – rising to around £30,000–50,000 for newly qualified solicitors.
+If you progress to the role of partner, your salary could easily exceed £100,000 – with anything up to £2m being possible at large, international law firms.
+Again, there is a lot of variation in partner salaries, which will depend on factors such as locations and firm.

 Large commercial law firms offer several benefits and bonuses, including pension schemes and life assurance, but some provide more unusual perks.
-Many of the big firms offer gym membership and private healthcare, while Shoosmiths gives a free day off and a gift on your birthday, and Simmons & Simmons provides music and singing lessons.
+Many of the big firms offer gym membership and private healthcare, while Ashurst LLP offer a £500 ‘language bursary’, Howard Kennedy offer yoga classes, Weil Gotshal & Manges and Shoosmiths offer a free day off on your birthday and according to TARGETjobs' Insider Reviews, Kirkland & Ellis International LLP give trainees a fleece jacket.

 It is difficult to predict how your salary could increase as your career progresses because barristers are self-employed.
 Barristers’ salaries depend on the type of work they are doing and the clients they work for.
 If you gain the status of Queen’s Counsel you are likely to earn between £100,000 and £1,000,000 – although some QCs earn less and others more.

-A chartered legal executive is a qualified lawyer who specialises in a particular area of law.
-The 2014 Wage Watch Survey for the Chartered Institute for Legal Executives states that salaries vary according to location and area of law.
+A chartered legal executiveis a qualified lawyer who specialises in a particular area of law.
+The Chartered Institute for Legal Executives states that salaries vary according to location and area of law.
 Starting salaries usually range from £15,000 to £28,000.
 In general, chartered legal executives’ salaries range from £35,000 to £55,000 and can be much higher.

 In-house lawyers are qualified solicitors and barristers employed by big organisations and companies such as the BBC and BT.
 These roles can offer shorter hours and better conditions than other jobs in law, but people are not normally able to join an in-house team until they have been in the profession for a couple of years.